tmpstpdwn/trashx/README.md

 `trashx` is a simple trash management system for trashing, deleting, listing, and restoring files.

-## Why ??

-I made this small script to help me manage trash on my system. even though programs already exist for the same, i though it would be a good learning experiance.
-Now i think its at a point where other can use it too.

 ## Dependancies

 - `uuidgen` : for unique ID generation for better trash management.